akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate_via_SQL_on_root_(UDF) 1a37593abbbf80d7a693de174fabf2b0.md

 show variables like '%secure_file_priv%';
 ```

-If it is empty you can read and write data in any directory.
+If it is empty you can read and write data/file in any directory.

 Switch to mysql database